New Britain Bees: Futures Collegiate Baseball League

 It was reported on October 3, 2019 that the Bees might no longer play in the Atlantic League come the 2020 season.
 Neither league nor team officials would comment on that, but the team's assistant general manager said, "There will be Bees baseball in New Britain in 2020".
 On October 28, 2019 the Bees announced that they were joining the Futures Collegiate Baseball League The Bees were able to play a limited number of games during the 2020 season and in January 2021 they announced a five-year extension with the city of New Britain and the Futures Collegiate Baseball League.

 On March 9, 2021 the team announced that Brad Smith, whom had been serving as the Bees' general manager since 2018, had purchased the ball club from previous ownership group Frank Boulton, Mike Pfaff, Anthony Iacovone, Tony Amin and Vic Picone.
 It was also announced that Mike Pfaff will remain with the Bees in an advisory position.

 The 2022 season saw the Bees make the playoff for the first time in franchise history and the first time the postseason had been brought to New Britain Stadium since the Double-A Rock Cats in 2009.
 The Bees would however be swept in a best of three by Nashua.

 The 2023 season saw the Bees reach the FCBL postseason for the second straight season.
 It was also the first time since organized baseball returned to the Hardware City in 1983 that a New Britain team made the postseason in consecutive years.
 They would also pick up their first playoff win in franchise history but would fall to their in-state rival Norwich in a best of three, two games to one.

+The 2026 Bees saw a fifth straight playoff appearance.
+In the semi final, the #2 seed Bees eliminated #3 seed Norwich, 2-1, while the #1 seed Vermont knocked out the Worcester Bravehearts, 2-1.
+In the finals, the Bees won the series with Vermont, 2-1.
+In doing so, the Bees captured the 2026 FCBL title, the first championship in franchise history.
+They became the first New Britain baseball team to win a title outright, since 1983.